 Itasca Project is partnering with Marnita’s Table to seek 100 home hosts or co-hosts who want to engage in radical hospitality through our model of Intentional Social Interaction (IZIs)!
 So far 129 hosts have been trained and 16 GenConnect dinner parties have been tracked.

-GenConnect will connect people across difference who may never have met before but who share similar interests and concerns in our community inspiring deeper conversations and enduring relationships.
+GenConnect is connecting people across difference who may never have met before but who share similar interests and concerns in our community inspiring deeper conversations and enduring relationships.
 Hosts and Co-Hosts will hold these dinner parties with support from Marnita’s table and the Itasca Project and together with their guests and community members, over great food, we’ll build capacity for collaborative undertakings, ultimately creating and supporting ongoing relationships that catalyze participants to work together more effectively toward actionable equity-building efforts within our community.